Time to Go!

 Check for entry requirements.
 International travel requires proof of citizenship.
 It is your responsibility to provide all required documents.
 Boarding will be denied without proper travel documentation.
 Most countries do not allow entry with certain types of felony convictions.
 The U.S. Embassy requires a valid Passport to re-enter the United States.
 A lost or stolen passport is easier to replace when a copy can be obtained.
 Please leave a copy at home with a friend or family member that can fax it to your destination in the case of an emergency.

 Download the Mobile Customs App.
 This one effort may greatly improve and expedite your experience through customs.

-Check your passports expiration for validity.
-For many countries, it is now required to have at least six months remaining validity on your passport, at time of travel.
+Check your passport expiration for validity.
+For many countries, it is now required to have at least six months remaining validity on your passport, at the time of travel.

 It is not uncommon for international travel to cause indigestion.
-If you are susceptible to this, please ask your doctor to make a recommendation as to how to avoid indigestion and gastro-intestinal illness.
+Most resorts and restaurants have purification systems and serve purified water and ice, however, we recommend you always use bottled water.
+If you are susceptible to this, please ask your doctor to make a recommendation as to how to avoid indigestion and gastrointestinal illness.
 If you do become ill while traveling, you can always contact your doctor to reconfirm any medications a local doctor may prescribe.

 Some airlines offer advance baggage and seat purchase at a reduced rate over purchasing at the airport.
 We recommend that you check-in online within 24 hours of departure; passport information will be necessary.
 If you are traveling with small children or have an injury that requires you to move about the cabin more frequently, you may want to consider the investment.

-Not only check out the forecast at your destination just prior to departure, research the average temperature and precipitation so that you are prepared.
+Not only check out the forecast at your destination just prior to departure but also research the average temperature and precipitation so that you are prepared.

 Research the local customs at your destination.
 Perhaps even spend some time learning a bit of the local language to help you get around and appear considerate.